yoskaem/GestureControlledPainter/README.md

 # GestureControlledPainter
 Recognizes hand gestures to virtually paint.

-Run the VirtualPainter.py file.
-It will access the HandTracker.py module file.
+Run the 'VirtualPainter.py' file.
+It will access the 'HandTrackerModule.py' file.
 You will also need to add 'opencv-python' and 'mediapipe' to the interpreter.
 (Use 'mediapipe-silicon' if you're on a Mac with Apple silicon chip)

 There are five modes (hand gestures) available: